Summary

 The EPUB Accessibility 1.0 specification was developed by the IDPF and used conformance URLs that contained that organization's domain (idpf.org).

-As IDPF no longer exists — it was merged into W3C — the EPUB Working Group decided to drop the use of IDPF URLs and move to the string-based system described earlier in this section.
-While the IDPF URLs remain valid for existing content, publishers conforming to the Accessibility 1.0 requirements are encouraged to move to declaring conformance to the new 1.1 specification.
+As IDPF no longer exists, the EPUB Working Group decided to drop the use of IDPF URLs for the conformance identifier and move to the string-based identifier system described earlier.
+While the IDPF URLs remain valid for existing 1.0 content, publishers conforming to the Accessibility 1.0 requirements are encouraged to move to declaring conformance to the new 1.1 specification.

-Publications that conform to the EPUB Accessibility 1.0 standard also conform to the 1.1 standard.
+Publications that conform to the EPUB Accessibility 1.0 standard also conform to the 1.1 standard at the same WCAG level.

 The following list maps the old identifiers to their replacements: